 As an example to how this could work, Philips has combined a risk-based approach for its due diligence related to the conflict in the DRC (i.e. traceability to smelters for approximately 250 of the most relevant suppliers) with a "conflict free tin initiative".
-As part of this initiative, Philips used its leverage and placed an order for conflict free tin from the DRC.
+As part of this initiative Philips used its leverage and placed an order for conflict free tin from the DRC.

-We influenced the supply chain, including solder manufacturer, smelter, and mine trading route in a multistakeholder setting, supported and facilitated by the Dutch government and an US-based Public Private Initiative.
+We influenced the supply chain, including solder manufacturer, smelter, and mine trading route in a multi-stakeholder setting, supported and facilitated by the Dutch government and an US-based Public Private Initiative.
 Note that our due diligence initially revealed that we were not linked to any tin originating from the DRC.
 However, we realized that we could use our leverage over the supply chain to help address the conflict and get engaged.
 Currently responsibly sourced minerals from DRC and the region are part of Philips supply chain on a business as usual basis.

-Philips recognizes the need to start systematically addressing all extractives related issues worldwide, e.g. human rights abuses incl. child labour, health & safety and environmental issues while making sure not to create de facto embargoes by enabling responsible sourcing in the affected regions.
-For this purpose, we actively engage in multi-stakeholder initiatives, such as the Responsible Business Alliance (RBA), Responsible Minerals Initiative (RMI), the Dutch Gold Sector IRBC Agreement, and as a strategic partner of EPRM as mentioned above.
+Philips recognizes the need to start systematically addressing all extractives related issues worldwide, e.g. human rights abuses incl. child labor, health & safety and environmental issues while making sure not to create de facto embargoes by enabling responsible sourcing in the affected regions.
+For this purpose we actively engage in multi-stakeholder initiatives, such as Tin Working Group Indonesia, Dutch Covenant on Gold, Responsible Mica Initiative and as a strategic partner of EPRM as mentioned above.

-Through a combination of due diligence and multi-stakeholder initiatives, efforts companies and other stakeholders can work towards the achievement of two goals:
+Through a combination of due diligence and multi-stakeholder initiatives efforts companies and other stakeholders can work towards the achievement of two goals: